SporeDB/sporedb/doc/paper/wp.md

 The PDG remains strongly connected (1) even if up to $f$ nodes stop relaying messages to their peers (acting as byzantine).
 A message containing a invalid signature will be ignored, and the emitting peer considered as part of the byzantine nodes thanks to the assumption (6).
 Therefore, each node in the remaining peer graph is able to send a message to any other node in a finite number of relays.
-Finally, with (2), it exists a upper bound to the duration between the sending of a message and its reception by every non-byzantine node.
+Finally, with (2), there exists a upper bound to the duration between the sending of a message and its reception by every non-byzantine node.
 This is a contradiction, the Lemma 1 is true. $\square$

 \ \